 The Commission on Dietetic Registration (CDR) requires individuals with foreign degrees (those that have been educated outside the United States and its territories) meet specific educational requirements and follow a unique process to obtain Registered Dietitian (RD) or Dietetic Technician, Registered (DTR) credentials.

 What is the Commission on Dietetic Registration?

-The Commission on Dietetic Registration is the credentialing agency for the American Dietetic Association.
+The Commission on Dietetic Registration is the credentialing agency for the Academy of Nutrition and Dietetics.
 CDR is a member of the National Commission for Certifying Agencies.
 NCCA establishes and monitors adherence to stringent national standards for certifying bodies that attest to the competence of certificants.
 CDR's Class A membership in the National Commission for Certifying Agencies since the early 1980s reflects achievement of the highest standards of professional credentialing and places the Commission among a select group of certification elite.
 Consistently at the forefront of credentialing policy and technology, the Commission has led the way in certifying that registered dietitians and dietetic technicians have acquired, maintained and continue to advance their professional skills within their chosen area of practice.
 Individuals seeking the Registered Dietitian or Dietetic Technician, Registered credential must complete the education and credentialing requirements established by CDR.
 CDR has established reciprocity agreements with several countries.

 What is the Accreditation Council for Education in Nutrition and Dietetics?